dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

 The calls to `bpf_usdt_readarg` are reading the parameter into a 64 bit container.
 Sometimes this is for literal values, and sometimes it is for addresses.
-Reading literal values is easy, they are simply copied into the address passed in as the third argument, as the `&` operator is used for.
-This is why the `u64 keystr = 0, bytecount = 0;` is above, to declare the sizes of these storage containers as 64 bits, unsigned.
+Reading literal values is easy and efficient, they are simply copied into the address passed in as the third argument, as the `&` operator is used for.
+This is why the `u64 keystr = 0, bytecount = 0;` is in the code, to declare the sizes of these storage containers as 64 bits, unsigned.

-In `bpftrace`, almost all storage is done in 64 bit unsigned integers like this, and it is a pretty normal standard to just use a large container like this that is the size of a machine word on modern microprocessors.
+In `bpftrace`, almost all storage is done in 64 bit unsigned integers like this, and it is a pretty normal standard to just use a container that is the size of a machine word on modern microprocessors.
 This is because typing information is handled differently.

 As it turns out, for reading types properly, it is best with bcc to match the storage class to the argument type you are trying to read, otherwise the result you get on a type mismatch when you try to do the probe read may be 0.

-To fix this problem, which is something I have encountered before [@usdt-report-doc] in my work on Ruby USDT tracing, I turned to the Systemtap wiki page [@stap-wiki-ust] for an explanation on the elf note format, which I was familiar with from working with `libstapsdt`.
+To fix this problem, which is something encountered before [@usdt-report-doc] in my work on Ruby USDT tracing, I turned to the Systemtap wiki page [@stap-wiki-ust] for an explanation on the elf note format, which I was familiar with from working with `libstapsdt`.